 ODS maintains a student information database on its own server which has historically been used to validate the retention file provided by the BOG.
 This was needed since the data warehouse (BOG schema) only contains data from Fall 2008 forward.
-The 2013-2014 retention file was based on a 2007 cohort generated from the Student Instructional File (SIF) in Summer 2007 and the Student Instructional Preliminary File (SIFP) submitted in Fall 2007.
-The 2007 files were maintained by ODS.
-ODS used SQL scripts to identify students who were reflected in the original cohort, but who needed to be removed based on the BOG criteria.
-The Application Manager is used (BOG\OUT) to convert U-Number back to social security number and submit the Retention Cohort Change File.
+The 2014-2015 retention file was based on a 2008 cohort generated from the Student Instructional File (SIF) in Summer 2008 and the Student Instructional Preliminary File (SIFP) submitted in Fall 2008.
+The 2008 files were maintained within the BOG schema and by ODS.
+The ODS files were verified for completeness prior to running the SQL scripts to identify students who were reflected in the original cohort, but who needed to be removed based on the BOG criteria.
+The Application Manager is used (BOG_OUT) to convert U-Number back to social security number and submit the Retention Cohort Change File.